 As a psychologist and therapist for more than thirty-five years, I have worked with literally hundreds of good people struggling mightily with mental health problems.
 The fact that I am also a lifelong believer has impacted my worldview, which you will see has influenced my thinking about mental health.

-Now, let’s seek to better understand how the mind works, the interplay of our thoughts and feelings, and the contrasts between what mentally healthy and mentally unhealthy people do.
-Ultimately, we’ll seek the answer to what the Bible says about mental health.
+Now, let’s seek to better understand how the mind works, the interplay of our thoughts and feelings, the contrasts between what mentally healthy and mentally unhealthy people do, and, ultimately, what the Bible might prescribe for our mental health.

 How your mind works